 Tools of trade

-3D Studio MAX, Developer: AUTODESK Highly customizable and scalable 3D animation, modeling and rendering solution for creative professionals and large-scale pipelines for games, design visualizations, film & television.
+3D Studio MAX, Developer: AUTODESK Highly customizable and scalable 3D animation, modeling, and rendering solution for creative professionals and large-scale pipelines for games, design visualizations, film & television.

 Adobe Photoshop, a graphics editor developed and published by Adobe Systems.
 It is the current market leader for commercial bitmap design.

-DAZ3D, DAZ Studio - Pose, animate, and render 3D Models in your own 3D Studio.
-Adobe Illustrator, As a vector-based drawing program
+DAZ3D, DAZ Studio - Pose, animate, and render 3D Models in your 3D Studio.
+Adobe Illustrator, is a vector-based drawing program

-Adobe Illustrator has nowadays become the standard tool for illustration design.
+Adobe Illustrator has become the standard tool for illustration design.